modeseven-lfit/project-reports/GITHUB_API_ERROR_LOGGING.md

 #### Check Report Output

 If workflows show as grey/unknown in the HTML report but should have status:

-- The GitHub API integration likely failed
+- The GitHub API integration may have failed
 - Check the logs for the specific repository
-- Verify the `GITHUB_TOKEN` has correct permissions
+- Verify the `GITHUB_TOKEN` has proper permissions

 ---

 ## Required Token Permissions

-For the GitHub API integration to work correctly, the token must have:
+For the GitHub API integration to work, the token must have:

-### Minimum Required Scopes
+### Required Scopes

 1. **`repo`** (or at least `repo:status`)
    - Allows reading repository metadata